Usage and Billing

 No. You’re only charged for successful calls that connect.
 Calls that fail due to errors, invalid numbers, or system issues are not billed.

-If your usage exceeded the $200 billing threshold, an additional invoice was generated mid-month.
+If your usage exceeded the $200 billing threshold, an additional invoice was generated mid-cycle.
 This is normal for high-volume usage and helps avoid large end-of-month charges.

 Usage alerts are not yet available but are on our roadmap.
 For now, monitor your usage through the sidebar indicator.